 Unpublished Winner – Music for the Samosa Generation by Natalie Willbe

 When perimenopausal Yasmin launches a community choir and involves her headstrong mother and rebellious teenage daughter, she learns how much she has underestimated them and herself.
-But then the differing needs of all the choirs members threaten to disrupt Yasmin’s dream.
+But then the differing needs of all the choir members threaten to disrupt Yasmin’s dream.

 a book cover featuring a large pink speech bubble with roman numerals as a clock, hinting at comedy writing. the title "a perfect year?" stands in bold white letters. around it, illustrated people do everyday activities. author: ruth foster. tagline: “three families. three stories. three decades.”.